mongodb-js/vscode/src/language/README.md

 **MongoDB Language Server Client** runs next to UI code in the extension host process and uses [vscode-languageclient](https://github.com/microsoft/vscode-languageserver-node/tree/master/client) for JSON RPC over IPC.

 ![](./langserver-diagram.svg)

-## Intro

-- The Language Server implementation for the official MongoDB extension for Visual Studio Code worthy of its own team scope/design

 ## Motivation